Yobari-Timeliners/golubets/packages/golub/README.md

 ### Synchronous and Asynchronous methods

-While all calls across platform channel APIs (such as pigeon methods) are asynchronous, pigeon methods can be written on the native side as synchronous methods, to make it simpler to always reply exactly once.
+While all calls across platform channel APIs (such as golub methods) are asynchronous, golub methods can be written on the native side as synchronous methods, to make it simpler to always reply exactly once.

 If asynchronous methods are needed, the `@async` annotation can be used.
 This will require